GoogleCloudPlatform/gke-fqdnnetworkpolicies-golang/README.md

 * Only *hostnames* are supported.
 In particular, you can't configure a FQDNNetworkPolicy with:
   * IP addresses or CIDR blocks.
 Use NetworkPolicies directly for that.
   * wildcard hostnames like `*.example.com`.
-* Only A and CNAME records are supported.
-In particular, AAAA records for IPv6 are not supported.
+* Only A, AAAA, and CNAME records are supported.
 * Records defined in the `/etc/hosts` file are not supported.
 Those records are probably static, so we recommend you use a normal `NetworkPolicy` for them.